cloudnative-pg/cloudnative-pg/docs/src/security.md

 #### Exposed Ports

-Cloud Native PostgreSQL exposes ports at operator, instance manager and operand levels, as listed in the table below:
+CloudNativePG exposes ports at operator, instance manager and operand levels, as listed in the table below:

 System           | Port number  | Exposing            |  Name               |  Certificates  |  Authentication